artskar/eDom/README.md

 Wanna get VirtualDOM speed, but you can't or don't want to use a lot of new technologies and ideology(React, ECMA6, Redux, etc.)?

-Here is the answer: `Don't use it!` Make it right, if it can be done right!

 <details>
   <summary>Why Virtual DOM so fast?</summary>
 Because it don't change `HTMLElements` in real DOM when it not nessesary.